Proudly serving VT and NH including - Colchester, Keene, Burlington and nearby1-855-248-5226

 At Northern Basement Systems, we recommend installing foundation piers to stabilize, repair, and restore a foundation that's been damaged by issues related to foundation settlement and poor supporting soils.

 Foundation brackets are secured to the footing, and tubular pier sections are hydraulically driven through each bracket.
-Pier sections continue to be driven downwards until the piers meet competent strata.
+Pier sections continue to be driven downwards until the piers meet competent strata that can bear the weight of your home without compression.

 When all push piers have been installed, they will work in unison to transfer the weight of the structure to the strong soils or bedrock below.
 If possible, the home is also lifted back to its original, level position.